sagemath/trac_to_gh/Issue 601.md

 # Issue 601: bug -- caused by fixing#549 -- now there is too much space around output.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/601

 Original creator: was